-News publishers raise £7m to help fight coronavirus
+News publishers have raised at least £7m so far to help fight coronavirus

 MPs slam tech giants for failing to 'answer basic questions' on disinformation

-Coronavirus Journalism Excellence Survey: The best exclusive news coverage of the pandemic so far

-Soaring Q1 revenues for Google and Facebook could spell good news for global news industry

-Reader appeals across the national and regional press, in print and online, launched during the outbreak have brought in some £3m so far.
+Reader appeals across the national and regional press, in print and online, launched during the outbreak have brought in a further £3m so far.

-While money raised through appeals that ran shortly before the crisis took hold in the UK is now also being used to help those who have been hit hardest by the virus, with publishers still to give more away.

 National press